UPDATED: AUGUST 24, 2022 | 1 MIN READ

 Early disease detection

-Helps establish a patient history
+It helps establish a patient history

 Establishing and updating your health record annually makes it easier to detect small health changes over the years.